dfrtz/huereka/SETUP.md

     ssh <myuser>@<IP address>
     ```

-6. Enter configuration tool and update hostname of device on network and enable SSH:
+5. Enter configuration tool and update hostname of device on network (if not performed with OS set up) and ensure SSH is
+enabled:
     ```
     sudo raspi-config
     ```